jackzhenguo/go_study/_posts/2023-02-12-Go concurrent.md

 The sync.WaitGroup is used to wait for both goroutines to complete before the main goroutine terminates.

+### Challenges

+Although Go is designed to make concurrency easier, concurrent programming can still be challenging in any language.

+Here are some of the difficulties I have thought for Go language concurrent programming:

+1. Concurrency bugs: Concurrent programs can have race conditions, deadlocks.
+And concurrency bugs are usually difficult to detect and debug.
+Go provides tools like `channels`, `mutexes`, and the `go` keyword to help prevent these issues, but it's still possible to write concurrent code that has bugs.

+2. Synchronization and communication: In a concurrent program, it's important to synchronize access to shared data and communicate between concurrent processes.
+This can be challenging to get right, especially when multiple processes need to access the same data at the same time.

+3. Performance: Concurrent programming can have performance issues, particularly if there is contention for shared resources like locks or channels.
+It's important to design concurrent programs carefully to minimize contention and maximize parallelism.

+Overall, concurrent programming in Go can be challenging, but with careful design and attention to detail, it's possible to write efficient, scalable, and reliable concurrent programs in Go.

 ### Summary

 In this blog, I summary two examples of GO concurrent program.
 We can create concurrent program by using `Goroutines` and `sync.WaitGroup`